Giant Schnauzer: Temperament

 Giant Schnauzers are usually a quiet breed.
 Due to its breeding, the Giant Schnauzer is inherently suspicious of strangers and can be very territorial.
 Once introduced, it is usually accepting of novel people or situations.
 It has the potential to be aggressive, but Giant Schnauzers are usually reserved – they are "amiable in repose, and a commanding figure when aroused".

 Giant Schnauzers have been described as trustworthy with children.
 They are very intelligent, and can become bored easily.
 They are also very energetic and highly spirited, which, when coupled with boredom, can lead to unwanted and destructive behavior.
 They are easily trained, and deeply loyal to their owner.
 They are known to become highly imprinted to their owners.
 Some breeders believe that pepper and salt colored Giant Schnauzers are more docile than their black-furred counterparts.

 Health

-Giant Schnauzers require regular grooming.
-Their beard can collect drool and food particles, making frequent cleanings essential.
-If being shown, their coat needs to be stripped every two to four weeks.
-If they are simply a companion animal, the coat can be clipped instead.
-Some Giant Schnauzers have an allergy to shampoo.